yacoine/airbnb_price_prediction/README.md

 ## Next Step

-Finishing up a GUI for the interactivity of this mini-project.
+Finding a correlating data set that includes space measurements of the listings with more quantitative description regarding the listings.
+However, this shows the strength of using RFRs on data sets that do not seem very promising.

-The data set uses 48,900 entries, and set model fitting will depend on the price range.
+The data set uses 48,900 entries and  model fitting depends on price range.

 ## GUI HELP NEEDED

-Initially, I needed help with the GUI but I ended up doing it myself.
-In the works.
+GUI works!
+No help needed.